offmywave011/masterconcrete/Autosnapping.md

         AutoSnappingController.attach(cameraView, contourDetectorFrameHandler);

 And you're done.
-Now camera will automatically take photos when conditions are perfect.
+Now the camera will automatically take photos when the underlying conditions are perfect.